Contributing Gear Writer

 Heading to the crag with our favorite carry-on travel backpack

-The best travel backpacks are as useful at the airport as they are on trail.
+The best travel backpacks are as useful at the airport as on adventures.
 Photo: Adam Gabrielsen//The Inertia

 The Inertia